ThuanLeUte/ble-st17h66_fw_power_consumption/README.md

   + Connect phone to set the IDENFICATION_SET and MODE_SET.
   + IDENFICATION_SET: Format is 4 Byte Unsigned Int Little Endian.
   + MODE_SET: Format is 1 Byte Unsigned Int Little Endian.
+  + If no connection the device will go to “CASE1” after 3 minutes
   + When the device is disconnected to phone, device will go to "CASE 1".

 3. **CASE 3:**